Pedestrian Crossing Street in Charlotte Becomes Victim of Hit and Run Accident

 Most pedestrian accidents are tragic—a vehicle colliding with a pedestrian who has no protection results in grave injuries, if not worse.
 Some of these injuries are minor, but many need long and expensive hospital visits.
 At Brown Moore & Associates, PLLC, our Charlotte pedestrian accident attorneys find that there are responsible parties for these accidents, those not obeying the rules of the road and who put vulnerable people at risk.

-The victim and family members of a pedestrian accident have to deal with such problems such as:
+The victim and family members of a pedestrian accident have to deal with such problems as:

 - Reduced mobility